paulrobertlloyd/paulrobertlloyd-v3/source/projects/_posts/2011-02-09-waldo_pancake.markdown

   year: 2011
   role: Front-end development
 ---
-Jim Smith (aka <cite>[Waldo Pancake][1]</cite>) is a designer, illustrator and copywriter whose work can be found on the side of juice bottles, sweet packets and inside every [Puccino's][2] coffee shop.
+Jim Smith (aka <cite>[Waldo Pancake][1]</cite>) is a designer, illustrator and copywriter whose work can be found on the side of juice bottles, sweet packets and inside every Puccino's coffee shop.

-With an existing site that was Flash-based, Jim’s work could no longer be viewed on mobile devices.
+With an existing site that was Flash-based, Jim's work could no longer be viewed on mobile devices.
 Jim asked me to redevelop his website, retaining slideshows of work (updated by simply uploading images via an FTP client) that would work across all platforms.

 {% include content/project-info.html %}

 [1]: http://waldopancake.com/
 [2]: http://puccinosworldwide.com/

+*[aka]: also known as
 *[FTP]: File Transfer Protocol